I think you will agree, building a winning stock trading system is not easy.

 - Duration 00:13:08

-If you what to reduce the emotional roller coaster ride that is investing in stocks, you can settle for longer-term “boring” gains and invest in indices.
+If you want to reduce the emotional roller coaster ride that is investing in stocks, you can settle for longer-term “boring” gains and invest in indices.

-I would like to hear your feedback on this article so please leave a comment below or share with the buttons.
+I would like to hear your feedback on this article, so please leave a comment below or share it with the buttons.
 I will try to respond to each comment.